 In this first episode, we meet the station ‘family’ as we follow the staff and passengers coping with the heat and some of the city’s biggest events of the summer.
 Thousands of Ed Sheeran fans make their way through the station over a weekend on their way to Scotland’s national stadium - Hampden - and Colette and John work hard to get the queues through in time.
 But will an unscheduled special train throw a spanner in the works?

 Tour guide Paul delves into the history of the station’s Victorian past, telling stories of Brunel’s ‘cathedral for the iron horse’.
 The British Transport police deal with hundreds of teenagers on their way to the coast for some sun and recreation, while the piano gets a hammering from some customers passing through.
-Christine reminisces times gone by over high tea in the Grand Central Hotel and Drew avoids the dive-bombing seagulls up on top of Central’s infamous glass roof.
+Christine reminisces over times gone by during high tea in the Grand Central Hotel and Drew avoids the dive-bombing seagulls up on top of Central’s infamous glass roof.
 It’s all in a day’s work for the staff at Glasgow Central Station as they deal with delays and disgruntled customers.

 You are at the first episode